Workplace Giving.co.uk

 Do we need to use a Payroll Giving Agency to qualify?+

 Yes.
-Payroll giving in the UK can only be operated through an HMRC-approved Payroll Giving Agency (PGA), which collects donations from payroll and distributes them to chosen charities.
+Payroll giving in the UK can only be operated through an HMRC-approved Payroll Giving Agency (PGA), which collects deductions and distributes them to chosen charities.
 The Quality Mark assumes you already have a PGA contract in place.

 How long does the Quality Mark last and does it need renewing?+